 The front side of typical Pijp houses are small, only 5 to 6 meters.
 But they are very deep, about 12 meters deep.
 The houses have 2 doors: one for the downstairs, where there is a shop or a house, and one for the staircase that leads upstairs.

 The houses have 3 windows.
 The staircases are super narrow, the rooms are very small, there is bad isolation against humidity, cold, and noise.
 Only one small balcony to dry laundry.

 The floors are divided up into two separate apartments (front room and back room), each 25 m2 in size.
 A family of 5 or 7 people lived here in tiny, humid, and dark rooms.
 De Pijp was not as poor as the Jordaan District though.
 The people who lived here owned small businesses were students or worked for the government, like policemen, teachers, or government workers.

 Still, the area, then known as YY, was ridiculed in the newspapers as a place you had to get out of as quickly as possible.
 Some buildings had started to collapse shortly after they were finished.

-The Pijp’s cheap and poor quality housing attracted the bohemians of the city: drunks, dreamers, pioneers and prostitutes.
-Beerhouses and cheap hostels organised all sorts of clandestine entertainment.
+The Pijp’s cheap and poor-quality housing attracted the bohemians of the city: drunks, dreamers, pioneers, and prostitutes.
+Beerhouses and cheap hostels organized all sorts of clandestine entertainment.